damianofalcioni/js-functions-orchestrator/README.md

-# Isomorphic Orchestrator for JS/TS Functions
+# Isomorphic Orchestrator for JS/TS Functions and Events

-This library provides a simple yet powerful, fast, secure, and extensible orchestrator for your JavaScript/Typescript functions, working both in browsers and Node/Bun/Deno, that can be used as base for your own low-code platform or workflow engine.
+This library provides a simple yet powerful, fast, secure, and extensible orchestrator for your JavaScript/Typescript functions and events, working both in browsers and Node/Bun/Deno, that can be used as base for your own low-code platform or workflow engine.
 The orchestration logic is defined in a simple JSON and uses the power of [JSONata](https://jsonata.org/) for input/output transformations.

 Highlights: